 Wisdom Tooth Pain

 Wisdom tooth pain and discomfort are extremely common among people whose wisdom teeth are beginning to erupt.
 However, the reasons for the pain can often be far from normal.
-In many cases, it could require immediate treatment by an emergency dentist.
+In many cases, it could require immediate treatment by an Emergency Dentist.

 At Frederick Street Dental Care, we offer Dental Emergency Service available 7 days a week.